11 Creative Ways To Pay Off Debt in 2023

 Increase your debt payments with income from a side hustle.
 That’s what I did to knock off over $5,000 in medical bills, and I paid the balance off in less than a year by reselling products on Amazon.

 Reselling products on Amazon FBA was one of my first side hustles.
 I earned over $9,000 reselling part-time in my first year of selling.

 FBA stands for Fulfillment By Amazon, which means exactly that.
 Your job will be to find a product usually on clearance, ship it to Amazon, and when your item sells, Amazon will package it up and ship it to your customer, handle all of the customer services, returns, etc.

-The main reason I was so successful in just a few short months, was because I took a course from The Selling Family to help kick start my business.
+The main reason I was so successful in just a few short months, was because I joined FaceBook groups to ask people who were doing this.

 I won’t lie, it was HARD work, and countless late nights learning how to be successful selling on Amazon as a newbie while working a full-time job.

 Now, this is by far one of the best, most rewarding ways I make money from home, and I love it!